JuliusWallblom/screenshot-plus/README.md

-# Greataxe
+# ScreenshotPlus

 A native macOS screenshot annotation tool.
-When you take a screenshot, Greataxe opens it in an annotation window where you can draw shapes, add text, and export the result.
+When you take a screenshot, ScreenshotPlus opens it in an annotation window where you can draw shapes, add text, and export the result.

 ## Requirements